MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-neural.md

 ## Billing

-Starting with version `2024-07-31-preview`, you can train your custom neural model for longer durations than the standard 30 minutes.
+With version `v4.0 2024-11-30 (GA)`, you can train your custom neural model for longer durations than the standard 30 minutes.
 Previous versions are limited to 30 minutes per training instance, with a total of 20 free training instances per month.
-Now with `2024-07-31-preview`, you can receive **10 hours** of **free model training**, and train a model for as long as 10 hours.
+With version `v4.0 2024-11-30 (GA)`, you can receive **10 hours** of **free model training**, and train a model for as long as 10 hours.

 You can choose to spend all of 10 free hours on a single model build with a large set of data, or utilize it across multiple builds by adjusting the maximum duration value for the `build` operation by specifying `maxTrainingHours`: